mattmoehr/hate-welfare-2018/project_description.md

 - extensions to unemployment insurance after the Great Recession
 - basically no changes to TANF
 - SNAP expanded during Great Recession but not because of policy changes
-- cuts in state and local government programs after 2009
+- cuts in state and local government social service programs after 2009

-Further not mentioning
-- Afghanistan and Iraq wars (soldiers were disproportionately poor and PoC???)

-So with all of these things in mind I thought it would be a good idea to re-analyze the data and public opinion surveys from "Why Americans Hate Welfare."
+With all of these things in mind I thought it would be a good idea to re-analyze the data from "Why Americans Hate Welfare."
+There are many ways to look at race, media, and welfare policy; Gilens isn't the only author or social scientist working on these topics.
+To keep this project within a managable scope, I'm not planning to develop any new arguments.
+I grant that Gilens basically got the argument correct back in 1999, and I want to see what, if anything, has changed since then.

-I am working on this as a side project from my 9 to 5 job as part of the #cnc2018 challenge.
+I am working on this as a side project from my 9 to 5 as part of the #cnc2018 challenge.
 Besides doing some -- hopefully -- important social science, I want to use this as an opportunity to level up my own skills in data analysis and work-flow management.
 My previous work has often concentrated on building novel datasets or implementing very complicated statistical models (or both).
 I think this project is ideal because it is non-trivial, yet it will focus more on gathering a lot of existing data sources and analyzing them with more simple approaches.
 It should allow me to focus more on aspects of writing clean, reproducible code that can generate compelling data visualizations.
 Each visualization will feed in to the overall narative, which has already been described by the origianl book.
 So my plan for every graph and table that appears in "Why Americans Hate Welfare" will be some version of:

 1. Find the original data.
 2. Reproduce the figure as printed in the book.